Priyapal15/Student_Management_System_CRM/README.md

-# Welcome project

-# Student Management System
+# Student Management System - CRM

 A modern web-based Student Management System built using React, TypeScript, and Vite.
 The application helps manage student information through an interactive dashboard and reusable UI components.